KotlinCS 124 LogoJava

 More specifically, our learning objectives related to AI-supported programming include:

-Having access to a computer-based testing facility puts CS 124 in the unique position of being able to teach both programming fundamentals and how to effectively work with generative AI.
+Having access to a computer-based testing facility puts CS 124 in the unique position of being able to teach both classical programming and conversational programming.

-Because AI represents a multiplier, it is still critical that users develop and maintain programming abilities.
-CS 124 will continue to do this through our daily lessons, homework, and particularly the weekly quizzes.
+Because AI represents a multiplier, it is still critical that users develop and maintain classical programming abilities—writing code by hand.
+Think of it like weightlifting: even if you’ll eventually operate heavy machinery, building your own strength matters.
+CS 124 will continue to develop these skills through our daily lessons, homework, and particularly the weekly quizzes.

 There are plenty of reasons to be concerned about the rise of AI: safety, human autonomy, job loss, ethical concerns, and many other issues.
-We encourage CS 124 to engage with these issues in conversation with each other and with the course staff.
+We are living through an age of anxiety, and these fears are legitimate.
+We encourage CS 124 students to engage with these issues in conversation with each other and with the course staff.

 Frequently Asked Questions